eatyourpeas/clinical-calculators/README.md

 Metadata should include the date and time of request, language, IP address if relevant.

-Each calculator has a name that identifies it in the CLI/API/package and have parameters defined in the docstrings, following the structure in the yaml files.
+Each calculator has a name that identifies it in the CLI/API/package and have parameters defined in the docstrings.

 ## Validation